eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/02_policies.md

 Whether a policy is used as access or usage policy is determined during [contract definition](03_contractdefinitions.md).

+#### Mandatory Constraints for Usage Policies

+In the Catena-X dataspace, a usage policy must always contain at least the following two constraints:

+- **`FrameworkAgreement`:** Specifies the data exchange governance framework the consumer must have agreed to (e.g. `DataExchangeGovernance:1.0`).
+- **`UsagePurpose`:** Defines the permitted purposes for which the data may be used (e.g. `cx.core.qualityNotifications:1`).

+Both constraints must be combined using an `and` conjunction.

+> **Note:** Policies that do not include both `FrameworkAgreement` and `UsagePurpose` constraints will not be
+> accepted in the Catena-X dataspace.
+Additional constraints may be added depending on the use case.

 ### Creating a Policy Definition